VantaInc/vanta-mcp-server/README.md

 - Get specific tests that validate each security control
 - Understand which automated tests monitor compliance for specific controls

+### Risk Scenario Management

+- Get all the risk scenarios you are managing in your current risk register.
+- Returns details about each risk scenario's status, inherent & residual risk score, treatment plan, and more.
+- Filterable by risk category (Access Control, Cryptography, Privacy, and many others).

 ### Multi-Region Support

 - US, EU, and AUS regions with region-specific API endpoints